cnn-rnn/ouroboros/README.md

 Create file /etc/dse/dse.conf with the following information:

-directory where data structures will be located\n available disk space in GB ( at the moment, we do only namespace crawl so this number must be amortized: multiply your actual disk space by 10^4)\n cpu usage ( target cpu usage for single processor)\n bandwidth in MB/s ( target BW usage)\n
+directory where data structures will be located

+available disk space in GB ( at the moment, we do only namespace crawl so this number must be amortized: multiply your actual disk space by 10^4)

+cpu usage ( target cpu usage for single processor)

+bandwidth in MB/s ( target BW usage)